-PreReq: Eng 21 or ESL 21 or Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 or placement in Eng 102
+PreReq: Eng 21 or ESL 21 or Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 or placement in Eng 100E or placement in Eng 102

 Marketing topics varying semester to semester to maintain currency with the dynamic nature of a global marketplace.
 Topics may include marketing research, fundamentals of purchasing, fundamentals of inventory management and control, international marketing, and other marketing topics deemed relevant.
 (3 lec hrs.)